devlyn37/Safety-Goggles/README.md

 ## Note

-This is still a work in progress, I haven't even thought of a name yet.
-Expect some issues here and there, especially with labeling less common event types.
+This is still a work in progress, expect some issues here and there, especially with labeling less common event types.
 Event labelling surrounding the core goals of the project (buy, sell, mints vs dev mints mentioned above) is solid right now though.

 ## Setup

 First install dependencies